paulo-fernando-silva/vscOctaveDebugger/readme.md

 Also check these playlists [Stanford Machine Learning](https://www.youtube.com/watch?v=UzxYlbK2c7E&list=PLA89DCFA6ADACE599), [Caltech Learning from Data](https://www.youtube.com/watch?v=VeKeFIepJBU&list=PLCA2C1469EA777F9A), [Deep Learning tutorial](http://ufldl.stanford.edu/tutorial/), and there's plenty more from MIT and others.

 Since I was really into vscode but unfortunately there was no Octave debugger at the time, and since I have a long commute to work, I decided to use that time to develop this adapter.
 It kind of was an on and off development, but I would say that about 80% of it was done on the train while commuting to work.
-I really would like to thank Andrew and all the openclassroom and other similar projects (e.g. OpenCourseWare), and of course the people behind vscode.
-The best editor of its genre out there.
+I really would like to thank Andrew and all the openclassroom and other similar projects (e.g. OpenCourseWare), and of course the people behind Octave and vscode.

 ## High-Level Description of Inner Workings